lvh/caesium/README.md

 * caesium sometimes takes a little artistic license with some of the exposed names when that makes more sense than the original; generally fns will be available under both the "official" name and an alias.

-The default caesium bindings will allocate the output array for you and raise exceptions on failure.
-There are also often `-to-buf!` variants of a function available, which are more direct bindings to libsodium.
-They give you the option of managing your own output buffer.
-That's more trouble than most applications will want to go through, but it's available nonetheless.

 ## Compatibility